An investigation into CoStar Group Inc. (NASDAQ:CSGP)'s technical aspects - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Aug 10 when Hill John W sold 1,400 shares for $74.49 per share.
 The transaction valued at 104,286 led to the insider holds 20,598 shares of the business.

 DESMARAIS MICHAEL J sold 2,000 shares of CSGP for $145,020 on Aug 03.
 The Chief Human Resources Officer now owns 39,619 shares after completing the transaction at $72.51 per share.
 On May 24, another insider, Hill John W, who serves as the Director of the company, sold 1,750 shares for $57.07 each.
 As a result, the insider received 99,872 and left with 21,998 shares of the company.